stuart-soutra/Python-SCPI-Programs/README.md

 - If using a number of instruments via.
 LAN/LXI, change all of the IP addresses to static (e.g. 10.0.0.x) and keep track of these.
 I have tried to keep any multi-instrument programs to a 10.0.0.x subnet, but you will have to modify these in each program.
-- Although most manufacturers offer SCPI command reference manuals for their products, there can be some differences in the way the each instrument interpates certain commands, so switching manufacturer may require some further debugging when porting commands
+- Although most manufacturers offer SCPI command reference manuals for their products, there can be some differences in the way the each instrument interprets certain commands, so switching manufacturer may require some further debugging when porting commands
 - Default to specifying a termination character when sending SCPI query messages.
 Although some instruments do not require it, I have had issues with some when I have not specified this (I'm looking at you AimTTI!!).